This phrase is typically used to describe someone who loses their money quickly, either by being tricked or spending it wastefully.

 “A foole and his money be soone at debate: which after with sorow repents him too late.”

-The idea behind this saying, for those who may not know, is that a person who acts carelessly with their money will lose it fast.
+What is the idea behind this saying, for those who may not know?
+Basically, it means that a person who acts carelessly with their money will lose it fast.
 For example, if someone focuses their money largely on the necessary things—food, water, clothes, etc.—then their money will likely last them for a while because they are being careful with how they spend it.

 However, if a person is reckless with how they use their money and they do something like gambling it all away at a casino, then their money won’t last long at all.
 They will be “parted” or “separated” from their money in no time!